-Wooden dolls have separate heads, bodies, and arms and legs carved from paulownia wood, which are assembled using bamboo pegs.
-Paulownia is low in resin, making it less likely to attract insects, and is also lightweight, strong, and does not deform easily, so it is ideally suited to making dolls.
+Wooden dolls, called mokucho ningyo in Japanese, are carved out of paulownia wood and the separate parts for the head, torso, and limbs are assembled using bamboo pegs.
+Paulownia is low in resin, making it less likely to attract insects.
+It is also lightweight, strong, and does not deform easily, therefore ideal for making dolls.

-Toso dolls are made with toso, a clay-like substance made of paulownia sawdust mixed with paste, around a core of paulownia wood.
-While the substance is soft, it can be fashioned freely, so all kinds of forms can be made.
-It is important to dry it thoroughly so that the form does not get distorted later.
+Toso dolls are made with toso, a modeling material made of paulownia sawdust mixed with paste, around a paulownia wood core.
+The material can be fashioned freely while still soft so all kinds of forms can be made.
+It is important to dry thoroughly so that the form does not get distorted later.

-Different colors of cloth are applied to create designs.
+Cloth of different colors are applied to create designs.

-Templates are made with washi paper, then cloth is wrapped to create parts which are stuck together.
+Templates are made with washi (traditional Japanese paper), then cloth is wrapped to create parts which are stuck together.

-Dyed washi paper is applied to create designs.
+Dyed washi (traditional Japanese paper) is applied to create designs.

-Paint of many different colors is applied directly to the body.
+Paint of many different colors is applied directly to the body of the doll.

-Layers of gofun mixed with paint are applied.
-Designs are created by carving through to expose the colors underneath.
+Layers of gofun (crushed seashell powder) mixed with paint are applied.
+Designs are created by carving through the layers to expose the colors underneath.